UPBGE/upbge/doc/javascript_api/README.md

 - Set `BLENDER_BIN` environment variable to Blender executable path
 - Or ensure `blender` is in your PATH
 - On Windows, the script will look for `blender.exe` in common locations

+### Node.js Not Found

+If `node` or `npm` commands are not found:
+- Ensure Node.js is installed (see Prerequisites above)
+- Verify installation: `node --version` and `npm --version`
+- On Windows, restart your terminal after installation
+- On Linux/macOS, ensure Node.js is in your PATH
+- The editor's TypeScript autocomplete requires Node.js to be available

+### TypeScript Not Installed

+If TypeScript autocomplete doesn't work in the editor:
+- Install TypeScript globally: `npm install -g typescript`
+- Verify installation: `tsc --version`
+- Ensure `npx` is available (comes with Node.js)
+- The `typescript-language-server` will be installed automatically via `npx` when needed